DNF Duel: Plot

-Development
+Development and release

+DNF Duel was developed by Arc System Works, based on Nexon's multiplayer beat 'em up Dungeon Fighter Online.
+Kim Daehwon, the vice president of Nexon's development division, said Dungeon Fighter Online popularity was limited to China and South Korea, and they wanted to find its global audience by create a fighting game based on it.

 The game was first revealed at Dungeon & Fighter Universe Festival in December 2020, with a teaser trailer.
 A beta was held from 17 to 20 December 2021 with 10 playable characters and a second, last beta from 1–4 April 2022, with 11 characters.
 Patch 1.04 was released in August, which includes several balance changes and bug fixes.
 The game features voices in Korean, Chinese and Japanese.

 Reception

-DNF Duel received "generally favorable" reviews, according to review aggregator Metacritic.
+DNF Duel received "generally favorable" reviews, according to review aggregator platform Metacritic.

 Destructoid liked the game's chaotic nature, ambitious premise, attractive roster, extensive training menus, and stable rollback netcode, and noted that the rote narrative, lack of crossplay, high-budget visuals, and high price tag as factors that held it back.
 GameSpot gave praise to the accessible yet deep fighting system, roster variety, and "exceptional" online play, but felt the "story mode isn't much of a story" and that the learning curve would prove to be steep for casual players.
 Hardcore Gamer praised the title's visuals, saying that the animation quality and art direction make this game entertaining to watch and play.
 IGN awarded the title a score of 8/10 and wrote that DNF Duel is a game of resource management, patience, and creative problem solving wrapped up in a "beautiful package", but noted that it may not be friendly to newcomers.
 The site further praised the variety of offline modes, flexible fighting system, distinct roster, solid netcode, striking art style, and bonus content while criticizing the dull story mode and generic music.
 Shacknews similarly praised the solid, varied cast of fighters, "beautiful" visuals and soundtrack, stable netcode, and abundance of modes but took minor issue with the flimsy character balance and overly accessible controls.
 VG247 called DNF Duel "a perplexing cocktail of well-implemented accessibility options" and gave high praise to the rollback netcode but noted that the story was not "substantial" for single-player mode.